zaffar415/cleaner-extension/README.md

 ## 1. Introduction
 The Data Cleaner Extension for Ulaa Browser is a tool designed to enhance your privacy and manage your cookies, localstorage, and history effectively.
 It has a feature for domain-based filtering and deletion.
-> It allows you to target specific websites or domains for cleaning cookies, local storage, and history.

 ### The Importance of Clearing Cookies, Storage, and History